 A gloved hand snatched it and the next second they were gone.

 It was a blur.
 He felt a numb helplessness as he stumbled through the front door, slumping to the ground as his mother, father and sister sprinted down the hallway towards him.
 His mother got there first, clutching his forehead.

 "Mugged," Billy murmured, feeling humiliated.
 He heard a sharp intake of breath as his sister clasped her hands to her mouth.

 "Get me the phone," yelled his mother hysterically, sobbing loudly.
 "Call the police."

-"Mum calm down," came a voice from the stairs.
-Billy looked up and saw someone walking down the stairs towards him.
-A pair of large feet, long, muscular legs, a ripped torso, a pair of penetrating eyes and a chiseled, handsome face.
+The stairs creaked as a pair of large feet, long, muscular legs, a ripped torso, a pair of penetrating eyes and a chiseled, handsome face came to crouch beside him.
 It was Billy's younger brother, Michael.

 "I got mugged," Billy said quietly, avoiding his brother's gaze.